 On the other hand, there has been no shortage of backlash against student newspapers, most prominently against The Harvard Crimson, who covered a rally against the United States Immigration and Customs Enforcement (ICE).
 In the end, The Crimson asked an ICE representative if the agency to comment.
 This led to the rally’s organizers, Act on a Dream, demanding a boycott.
 The action taken by Act on a Dream stems from the concern that the wellbeing of their undocumented peers will be put at risk due to possible retaliation from ICE.
 In response, the president and managing editor of The Harvard Crimson published a note to their readers reaffirming and justifying their decision to contact all parties named in their story, which included ICE.

-Following in The Crimson’s footsteps, the student newspaper The Daily Northwestern received considerable criticism for their coverage of protests in response to the public appearance of former U.S. Attorney General Jeff Sessions at Northwestern University.
+Following in The Crimson’s footsteps, the student newspaper The Daily Northwestern received for their coverage of protests in response to the public appearance of former U.S. Attorney General Jeff Sessions at Northwestern University.
 The pictures of the protest, which included the faces of protestors, were publicised.
 Student activists criticized this, pointing out the risk of identification and subsequent punishment by either the school or other parties.
 In reply to the criticism, editors at the newspaper apologized for the publication of the photos and for identifying protestors for comments.
 This led to a wave of outrage and further criticism from various professional journalists, especially online, who countered that the newspaper’s actions were basic journalistic practices.

 Our university’s newspapers